Skip to main content

 Total: $2.774

 This data is U.S. government public domain — there are no licensing restrictions, usage fees, or access limitations.
 We access it via the BLS Public Data API (version 1.0, no registration required).
+For agricultural context on commodity supply we cross-reference the USDA Economic Research Service, and for inflation framing we use the Federal Reserve's reported CPI series.

 Regional Coverage